The 2019 World Championships in Yorkshire promise to provide a week of action-packed racing that takes in the whole region.

 Welcome to Yorkshire CEO Sir Gary Verity said: “We have produced a spectacular range of routes and we’re sure the world’s best riders will find them both challenging and exhilarating in equal measure.”

-Yorkshire UCI Road World Championships 2019: Elite men’s road race start list
+- Yorkshire Road World Championships 2019: Elite men’s road race start list

 The reigning champion in the men’s road race is Spaniard Alejandro Valverde (Movistar).
 He took the title from Bora-Hansgrohe’s Peter Sagan of Slovakia, who held the rainbow jersey for three years running.